stakater/mto-docs/content/usecases/configuring-multitenant-network-isolation.md

       - ^system:serviceaccount:kube-*
 ```

-Bill has added a new label `tenant-network-policy: "true"` for tenant projects, now MTO will add that label in all projects of tenants.
+Bill has added a new label `tenant-network-policy: "true"` in project section of IntegrationConfig, now MTO will add that label in all tenant projects.

-Finally Bill creates a `TemplateGroupInstance` which will deploy the network policies using the newly created project label and template.
+Finally Bill creates a `TemplateGroupInstance` which will distribute the network policies using the newly added project label and template.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1